US stocks rise following solid earnings reports

-Stocks on Wall Street are extending their gains in afternoon trading Wednesday as investors review a mostly encouraging batch of quarterly earnings from several big companies.
+Stocks on Wall Street closed broadly higher Wednesday as investors welcomed encouraging economic data and quarterly earnings reports from big companies including Starbucks.

+The S&P 500 rose 1.6% to an almost 2-month high, while the Nasdaq gained 2.6%.
+Both indexes more than recouped losses earlier in the week.
+The Dow Jones Industrial Average rose 1.3% and the Russell 2000 index of smaller companies ended 1.4% higher.

 “That just provides people with more evidence that this economy is hanging in there,” said Jeff Buchbinder, equity strategist for LPL Financial.
 “At this point, we have a combination of evidence that inflation is coming down.”